Start A Fun New Hobby Or Profitable Business By 3D Printing Your Own Jewelry Designs

 With a finished part in your hands so quickly, you can easily show it to customers, make changes or make a sale without having to say ‘please come back in a week’ for a trial fitting.

-Once you have a suitable 3D Printer, the running costs and price of consumables is very cheap compared to traditional jewelry making with wax molds.
+Once you have a suitable 3D Printer, the running costs and price of consumables are very cheap compared to traditional jewelry making with wax molds.

 Although the cost of resin is high, you only pay for what you use, and jewelry pieces use very little.
 A 1-liter tank of castable resin costs around $250, but that’s a lot of resin!